 Julie Hoel Barnes is a company member and board member, as well as a one of the four founders of A-WOL.
 She began dance and gymnastics in the Chicago area at the age of six but truly fell in love with aerial movement, the synthesis of her past endeavors, when she moved to Portland.
 Currently, Julie is a School Psychologist who is busy raising her two lively children with her husband.
 She occasionally can be found on the stage or teaching group or private lessons at A-WOL.

 Olivia Shaw is a quirky and passionate dancer turned aerialist trained in multiple movement styles including Modern, Ballet, Jazz, Tap, and African.
 Having grown up a dancer and gymnast in Bend, OR, she went on to receive her Bachelor of Arts degree in Dance with an emphasis in Theatre Arts, graduating Cum Laude from the University of Oregon.
 Olivia has toured as a performer in Theatre and Dance productions, distinctively with the University of Oregon Repertory Dance Company.
 She received her Aerial Yoga Teacher Certification through Soulaira, directed by Jen Livengood and Jessica Baker.
-This is her third year with A-WOL and she loves the collaborative creativity that fuels this company.
+This is her fourth year with A-WOL and she loves the collaborative creativity that fuels this company.
 She currently teaches a number of styles in and around the Portland area.
 If you don’t find her dancing, she is most likely climbing trees and mountains or sipping a local glass of Pinot.

 Kelsie Young has been apart of A-WOL since 2013.
 She started on A-WOL’s FlyCo and just recently became a member of the company as an apprentice.
 Prior to A-WOL, Kelsie trained at Allegro Dance Studio in Canby, OR studying ballet, jazz, modern, and aerial.
 Kelsie also trained with Willamette Ballet Academy in Woodburn, OR.
 During the summer of 2014, she had the opportunity to attend the Annual Aerial Dance Festival in Boulder, CO.
 While there, she took Silk and Lyra classes under Ana Prada as well as Harness, taught by Karen Fuhrman.
 Kelsie loves performing and is excited to be apart of A-WOL’s company!
 She would like to thank all of her former instructors for helping her get where she is today.